MA-Mujeeb/Portfolio/README.md

 ### 1. **Technical Documentation**
    A collection of well-structured, detailed, and actionable documents for software products and technical tools:
    - **API Documentation:** Developed using Swagger, Postman and Word for seamless developer onboarding, shared with B2B partners, Product managers.
+Will share my samples if requested.
    - **User Manuals:** Guides tailored for technical and non-technical audiences.
    - **SOPs:** Comprehensive Standard Operating Procedures for internal workflows.
    - **Cloud Documentation:** Examples from AWS, GFS and Azure-based projects.
 Will share the samples if needed